TysonStanley/tysonstanley.github.io/Research.md

 I am the Managing Director of the Data Science & Discovery Unit (DSDU) within the Office of Research Services at Utah State University.
 This [link]( {{ site.baseurl }}/assets/images/StatStudio_DSDU.png) explains some of the duties of the DSDU and how it relates to one of the other similar units in the Office of Research Services.

+> "Data, I think, is one of the most powerful mechanisms for telling stories.
+I take a huge pile of data and I try to get it to tell stories." – Steven Levitt, Co-author of Freakonomics

 # Methodoligical Development in Complex Data